atcarter1999/DM-Capstone/README.md

 This project was a semester long undertaking that our group worked on, creating everything in the game from scratch, including all art assets, scripts, level designs, UI, animation, etc.

+The game files are included in the DM Capstone folder (DM-Capstone/DM Capstone) and a final Build is located in the Matter Build folder (DM-Capstone/Matter Build)

 The group members that contributed and their main contributions are below:

 Adam Schwarzenbach (ART 4059) -  animate enemies, composed music, designed more UI